-At the balance sheet date, the value of inventory amounted to \$31,863,968, representing 41% of total assets and 142% of total equity.
+At the balance sheet date, the value of inventory amounted to \$28,849,552.
 Inventories were considered as a key audit matter due to the size of the balance and because inventory valuation involves management judgment.
 According to the financial statements' accounting principles inventories are measured at the lower of cost and net realizable value, with net realizable value approximated as the estimated selling price less all estimated costs of completion and necessary costs to complete the sale.
 The Company has specific procedures for identifying risk for obsolescence and measuring inventories at the lower of cost or net realizable value.